Lectrum/breakpoints-json/README.md

 `npm install -D breakpoints-json`

+We use `-D` flags that is the same as `--save-dev`.
+In this case the package will appear in your devDependencies.
+It is a right way, because you only need to use it during local development.

 ## Usage

-To use this package you just need to import it from 'node_modules':
+To use this package you just need to import it from `node_modules`:

 `import breakpoints from 'breakpoints-json';`